nbeaver/why-linux-is-better/README.rst

 .. [#disk_location]

-   Multics appears to be the first operating system with a root directory and a hierarchical filesystem underneath it.
+   Multics, the predecessor to Unix, appears to be the first operating system with a root directory and a hierarchical filesystem underneath it.

+   ..
+TODO: source

    However, the motivations for such a scheme go back further.
    One of the most influential time-sharing systems,